Search This Blog

 1. Interface

 Music is composed of sound, both voiced and unvoiced.
 A musical composition is incomplete if the sounds do not cease after a finite duration.
-The appropriate coordination and positioning of vocal and mute sounds provide the musical language with a grammatical structure, this is why mute sounds are among music's most crucial yet often overlooked elements.
+The appropriate coordination and positioning of vocal and mute sounds provide the musical language with a grammatical structure; this is why mute sounds are among music’s most crucial yet often overlooked elements.

 The combination of vocalized and unvoiced elements in music engages the listener through the experience of sound, which in turn influences the decision to purchase music.
 It is challenging to engage with music that is not experienced.
 Suppose the objective of a musical product is to be consumed.
 In that case, the minimum condition for that consumption is the experience of sound, which is why music can be considered an experiential good.

-Similarly, even if a computer is the most powerful in the world if the user is not inclined to utilize it, it will not be used.
+Similarly, even if a computer is the most powerful in the world, if the user is not inclined to utilize it, it will not be used.
 Therefore, for good music to be effective, it must be experienced by the consumer.
-Similarly, a computer's potential can be realized when its interface is intuitive and accessible.
+Similarly, a computer’s potential can be realized when its interface is intuitive and accessible.
 Even if a musical composition has exceptional technical and aesthetic qualities, its full impact is realized only when the user actively engages with the music.
-The point of contact between the computer and the user is called the "interface."
+The point of contact between the computer and the user is called the “interface.”
 In addition, an interface exists between the music and the listener, with metadata serving a significant function in this regard.
-The collective set of textual data associated with a musical composition is called "metadata."
-It directs the listener towards the music, thereby facilitating their auditory experience.
+The collective set of textual data associated with a musical composition is called “metadata.”
+It directs the listener toward the music, thereby facilitating their auditory experience.

 2. Differentiating Values

-In the consumer market, the economic value of music is contingent upon the consumer's specific preferences.
+In the consumer market, the economic value of music is contingent upon the consumer’s specific preferences.
 All music, regardless of its creator, possesses intrinsic value.
 Creating a new existence out of nothing is valuable in and of itself.
 It is only when this act exists in the world that it has the potential to be economically valued.
-However, the economic value of music is not a universal constant, as is evidenced by the diverse preferences of the public.
+However, the economic value of music is not a universal constant, as evidenced by the diverse preferences of the public.

 3. Playlists